UVADS/DS-2026/homework/12-continuous-random-variables.md

 (b) What is the probability density at a claim of $10,000?
 (c) Find the claim amount such that 90% of claims are below this value.

-## Question 15
+## Question 7

 Customer Arrivals: Customers arrive at a coffee shop with time between arrivals following an Exponential(λ=4) distribution (time in minutes).

 (a) What is the probability the next customer arrives within 30 seconds (0.5 minutes)?
 (b) What is the probability that more than 2 minutes pass between consecutive customers?
 (c) Find the 90th percentile of time between arrivals.
+(d) Create a side by side plot of the PDF and CDF.

-## Question 16
+## Question 8

 Radioactive Decay: The time until the next decay event of a radioactive sample follows an Exponential(λ=0.05) distribution (time in seconds).

 (a) What is the probability of waiting more than 30 seconds for the next decay?
 (b) What is the expected waiting time?
 (c) What is the probability density at t=20 seconds?
-(d) Generate a plot of the density, with the region corresponding to the probability that the next event occurs in less than 5 seconds or more that 25 seconds.
+(d) Generate a plot of the density, with the region shaded which corresponds to the probability that the next event occurs in less than 5 seconds or more that 25 seconds.

-## Question 17
+## Question 9

 Manufacturing Tolerance: A machine cuts wooden boards to a length that is equally likely to fall anywhere between 98.5 cm and 101.5 cm.

 (a) What is the probability that a randomly selected board has length between 99.4 cm and 100.2 cm?
 (b) What is the 90th percentile of board lenghts?

-## Question 18
+## Question 10

 Emergency Room Wait Times: At a small clinic, the wait time for non-urgent patients is modeled as Uniform(10, 40) minutes.

 (a) What is the wait time threshold such that 90% of patients wait less than that time?
+(b) Create a side by side plot of the PDF and CDF.

-## Question 19
+## Question 11

 Randomized Appointment Scheduling: A dentist randomly assigns check-up appointment start times uniformly over a 4-hour window from 8:00 AM to 12:00 PM.